FAQ about our German lessons

 6. Do you work with a book or any specific material?

-We usually work with a combination of our own material, tailored to our students' individual requirements, and texts and exercises from various sources.
-There is no such thing as the perfect text book and there is no material that suits everyone, so this strategy is usually in the best interest of our students and makes learning German challenging but also rewarding.
+We usually work with a combination of our material, tailored to our student's requirements, and texts and exercises from various sources.
+There is no such thing as the perfect textbook, and there is no material that suits everyone, so this strategy is usually in the best interest of our students and makes learning German challenging but also rewarding.

 7. How does payment work, and what payment methods do you accept?

-Our private German lessons run on a -pay-as-you-go basis where the first lesson needs to be paid in advance.
-From then on, we invoice you on a monthly basis.
-For our group classes, the first class needs to be paid in advance.
-After that we ask for an advance payment of five classes.
+Our private German lessons run on a pay-as-you-go basis, with the first lesson paid in advance.
+From then on, we invoice you monthly.
+For our group classes, the first class must be paid in advance.
+After that, we ask for an advance payment for five classes.
 We accept payments by bank transfer, PayPal, or in cash.

 Frequently asked questions about our German classes